 Logo

-Eddie Goziker talks about the art of buying High-end Timepieces
+Eddie Goziker on the art of buying High-end Timepieces

 Eddie Goziker, co-founder of luxury timepiece retailer Wrist Aficionado, talked to us about purchasing/collecting high-end timepieces from the best brands on the planet.